ebastler/tracespace-sh-wrapper/readme.md

  * Follow the on-screen-prompts.
 All choices can be skipped by simply pressing the `enter` key, which will then use the default values (black soldermask, white silkscreen, 300 dpi)

  For easier use, the script accepts optional parameters passed to it via flags.
 If a valid value is passed via flag, the prompt for it is skipped.
 If an invalid value or no value is passed, it will prompt as usual.
- * -d: specify the DPI used for the png export.
+ * `-d`: specify the DPI used for the png export.
 Example: `pcbrender.sh -d 420`
- * -m: specify the soldermask RGB color.
+ * `-m`: specify the soldermask RGB color.
 Example: `pcbrender.sh -m 0,75,128`
- * -s: specify the silkscreen RGB color.
+ * `-s`: specify the silkscreen RGB color.
 Example: `pcbrender.sh -s 128,75,0`
+ * `-v`: do not convert the svg files to PNG and do not delete the svg files either.

  ## Screenshot
 A screenshot can be found here: [Sample screenshot](img/pcbrender_customcolor.png)